Iridescent-CM/technovation-app/readme.md

 1. *year*: All teams will be created with this year as its season.
 The team index will also default to showing teams created in this year.
 2. *cutoff* A user's age for division cutoff (high-school, middle-school) will be calculated based on this date.

-### Annoucements
+### Announcements

-Annoucements can be created in the dashboard with the "New Annoucement" button under the "Annoucements" tab in the administration page.
-An annoucement must be published before it will show up on the participant's dashboards.
+Announcements can be created in the dashboard with the "New Announcement" button under the "Announcements" tab in the administration page.
+An announcement must be published before it will show up on the participant's dashboards.